 It is convenient to analyze separately the forces acting on the stone and the horse, as shown in figure 4.2.
 If the horse moves with constnat speed, Newton's second law implies that the sum of the forces acting on the stone and on the horse are both zero.

-The weight of the stone, F s , Acts in its center of gravity.
-The rope pulls the block in the direction in which it is stretched, with a force T , As shown on the left side of figure 4.2.
+The weight of the stone, , Acts in its center of gravity.
+The rope pulls the block in the direction in which it is stretched, with a force , As shown on the left side of figure 4.2.
 The sum of that force of the rope upon the stone plus the weight of the stone is a vector that points down and to the right.
-Since the sum of all the forces upon the block is zero, the force F c impressed by the ground on the stone points upwards and to the left; that force is the result of the contact between the surfaces of the stone and the floor.
+Since the sum of all the forces upon the block is zero, the force impressed by the ground on the stone points upwards and to the left; that force is the result of the contact between the surfaces of the stone and the floor.

 A total of 5 reaction forces act upon the ground, as shown in figure 4.3.
-The reactions to the stone and horse weights, F s and F h , are the gravitational forces that the stone and the horse produce on the Earth.
+The reactions to the stone and horse weights, and , are the gravitational forces that the stone and the horse produce on the Earth.
 These forces act in the center of gravity of the Earth, but were represented near the ground in the figure.
 The other three forces are the contact forces exerted on the ground by the surface of the stone and the horseshoes.
 Since the speed of the horse is constant, the sum of those 5 forces is zero.

 If the horse were to accelerate, the sum of the forces on the horse and the stone would be a force pointing to the right.
 The sum of the 5 forces acting on the ground would be the reaction to that force, ie, an equal and opposite force would act on the Earth, that would make it accelerate to the left.